Always put potatoes in cold water to start, then bring to a boil. That way the potatoes cook more evenly.

-Turn the heat on to high, and bring the water to a boil.
+Turn the heat to high, and bring the water to a boil.
 Reduce the heat to low to maintain a simmer, and cover.
-Cook for 15 to 20 minutes, or until you can easily poke through them with a fork.
+Cook for 15 to 20 minutes, or until you can easily poke through the potatoes with a fork.

 2 Melt butter, warm cream: While the potatoes are cooking, melt the butter and warm the cream.
 You can heat them together in a pan on the stove or in the microwave.

 3 Drain cooked potatoes, mash with butter, cream, milk: When the potatoes are done, drain the water and place the steaming hot potatoes into a large bowl.
 Pour the heated cream and melted butter over the potatoes.